daniel-andersen/Q-Cumberless-Testing/README.md

 Q-Cumberless Testing
 ====================

-Q-Cumberless Tesrting is a graphical user interface for writing and executing [Cucumber](http://cukes.info) tests.
+Q-Cumberless Testing is a graphical user interface for writing and executing [Cucumber](http://cukes.info) tests.
 It is easily extendable as it allows third-parties to write their own plugins and can thus be used in any test setup based on Cucumber.

 Up and Running
 ==============